t0fik/kdesome/README.md

 #### Footnotes

 1. This one could not be implemented in awesome and was a misconception of mine.
-The reason quite obvious when you understand how awesome internals works.
+The reason is quite obvious when you understand how awesome internals works.
 From awesome's [wiki](http://awesome.naquadah.org/wiki/Awesome_3_configuration#awesome_object_types):

  > **Screen:** There is no real screen object in awesome[...].
 A screen is a physical monitor plugged into your computer.
  > **Tag:** A tag is something like a workspace/desktop but the concept is less rigid.
 Each client has at least one tag assigned to it.
 Each screen has at least one tag.